Healthcare

 • Can advise on symptoms, recommend appropriate care level, and provide directions to nearby hospitals

-• Not a substitute for emergency services (119) but excellent for non-emergency questions at 2am
+• Not a substitute for emergency services (119) but useful for non-emergency questions at 2am

 • English-language mental health support and crisis counseling